 Building consent At the time of application for a code compliance certificate Certificate of acceptance At issue of a certificate of acceptance Resource consent for subdivision At the time of application for a certificate under section 224(c) of the RMA.
 Council will issue an invoice for each stage of a development for which section 224(c) certificates are sought, even where separate stages are part of the same consent Resource consent (other) At granting of the resource consent.
 For retirement village developments, prior to issue of code compliance certificates for each stage.
-Service connection At granting of the service connection for water, wastewater or stormwater services the specified time as a result of an error or omission on the part of Council, the invoice will be issued when the error or omission is identified.
+Service connection At granting of the service connection for water, wastewater or stormwater services

+35. Despite the provisions set out above, if a development contribution is not invoiced at the specified time as a result of an error or omission on the part of Council, the invoice will be issued when the error or omission is identified.
 The development contributions remain payable.